2019 Book Selection - "Bad Blood: Secrets and Lies in a Silicon Valley Startup" by John Carreyrou

 The book was number one on The New York Times Non-Fiction Best Sellers list for nine weeks in 2018.
 Named one of the best books of the year by: NPR, The New York Times Book Review, Time, Wall Street Journal, Washington Post • The McKinsey Business Book of the Year.

 Please come prepared to discuss the book with other incoming students and a SEAS faculty member on Monday, August 26 — part of your Wahoo Welcome activities.
-Check back here later in the summer for details on your discussion time, location, and leader.

 Please send your suggestions for future CRE selections to Professor Elizabeth Opila.